 Tiryak Tadasana – Swaying Palm Tree Pose

-Tiryak Tadasana (तिर्यक ताड़ासन – Tiryaka Tadasana in Hindi) or Tiryaka Tadasana is a lateral bending asana with a stretching effect on one side and contracting effect on the other side.
-The asana is also called swaying palm tree pose.
+Tiryak Tadasana (तिर्यक ताड़ासन – Tiryak Tadasana in Hindi) or Tiryaka Tadasana is a lateral bending asana with a stretching effect on one side and contracting effect on the other side.
+The asana is also called the Swaying Palm Tree Pose.
 This Yoga asana stretches the muscles and joints of the whole spine and arms like Tadasana but to a lesser degree.
 It can be included in the Yoga exercises for the children as it improves linear growth in growing children.
 Tiryaka Tadasana stretches and contracts the trunk muscles supporting the spine contra-laterally.
 When the muscles of the right side contracts, the muscles of the left side stretch and vice versa.

 - Spread a Yoga Mat and stand with the feet more than shoulder-width apart.

 - Focus the gaze on a fixed point, just above the line of sight or in front of the body.

 - While breathing in, raise the hands up over the head, interlock the fingers and turn the palms outwards.

 - While breathing out, bend to the right side from the waist as much as possible, but without straining.